 The exam is in each semester and for every student bilingual.

-Each credit point corresponds to approximately 25-30 hours of work (of the student).
-This is based on the average student who achieves an average performance.
 The workload includes: Attendance study time lecture / exercise: 45 h Self-study time including exam preparation: 105 h A total of 150 h = 5 LP

 Knowledge of the basics of high frequency technology is helpful.